mindshape-GmbH/mindshape_cookie_consent/Documentation/Developer/Index.rst

 The options in the event detail are identical to the identifiers chosen in the cookie consent configuration.
 Pay attention to the exact spelling of the identifier.

-The following example works with the google analytics option:
+The following example works with the google analytics cookie option:

 .. code-block:: javascript